Airport worker strikes ground some flights in Paris

 Queues built up inside the terminals as some passengers sought to make alternative arrangements and others arrived early fearing disruption.

-"We've been here since three o'clock this morning and we're still waiting.
+"We've been here since 3 o'clock this morning and we're still waiting.
 This is not going well at all," Philippine Tournier, who had booked a flight for Cancun, Mexico, told Reuters.

 Rising living costs are hurting households across Europe.
 Inflation in Britain hit 9.1% last month, its highest in four decades, contributing to strikes or threats of industrial action by workers across transport services, schools, postal services and hospitals. [ nL8N2YF47V]